jordantram/SmartBrain/README.md

 # SmartBrain

 Web app built using React which identifies faces in images using Clarifai's API.
 This app allows for user registration/login and keeps track of user entries.
 Built using React, Node, Express, and PostgreSQL.
 Coded along with Andrei Neagoie.
+View [here.](https://smart-face-identify.herokuapp.com/)

 ## Available Scripts